QuantumSavory/CSSMakieLayout.jl/README.md

 - The **modifiable** elements are the ones that get modified by an observable: `zstack`, `hoverable` with the `stayactiveif` observable set and `selectclass`

+## Focus on the styling and let us handle the reactive part!

 Let's go through two examples on how to use this library, the first one will be a simple one, and the second, more complex.